aakashawase/aakashawase/README.md

-- 👋 Hi, I’m @aakashawase
+- 👋 Hi, I’m Akash
 - 👀 I’m interested in Cloud Automation and DevOps
 - 🌱 I’m currently learning Terraform and Kubernetes
-- 💞️ I’m looking to collaborate on Python automation and
+- 💞️ I’m looking to collaborate on Python, Cloud automation and orchestration
 - 📫 How to reach me - aakashawase@gmail.com